-With 75 percent of Americans using at least one credit card, it's obvious our society is hooked on credit - but we don't always understand what credit costs us.
-This chapter will help you learn about credit terms and fees, and figure out what type of credit card is best for you.
+With 71 percent of Americans using at least one credit card, it's obvious our society is hooked on credit - but we don't always understand what credit costs us.
+This chapter will help you learn about credit terms and fees and figure out what type of credit card is best for you.
 Get out the calculator!
 We might be doing a little math.

-What Will it Cost Me?
+What Will It Cost Me?

 The most important consideration when choosing a credit card is the price.
-Two major items make up the price of a card - one is the interest rate (usually called the "annual percentage rate" or APR) and the other is the annual fee.
+Two major items make up the price of a card - one is the annual fee and the other is the interest rate (usually called the "annual percentage rate" or APR).
 But other fees can add up, too.